Whimsy Stick

 Physical corrections that escalate high-drive dogs

 Kneeing, grabbing paws, pushing the dog down: any physical contact during a jumping episode registers as engagement for high-drive dogs.
-Specifically, the physical contact fires the same grab-and-engage circuit as play.
-By contrast, for these dogs, the correction makes jumping more intense and persistent because physical interaction now pairs with the jump.
-So the correct response is pull all social reward at once.
-That means complete stillness, no eye contact, no verbal response, no touch.
+The physical contact fires the same grab-and-engage circuit as play.
+For these dogs, the correction makes jumping more intense and persistent because physical interaction now pairs with the jump.
+The correct response is to pull all social reward at once: complete stillness, no eye contact, no verbal response, no touch.
 Wait until all four paws are on the ground and held for at least three seconds.

 Mistake #3